Phoenix-HealthWeb/Phoenix-Healthweb/README.md

 # Introduction

 In the following documentation we will describe the architecture of our application, that aims to implement a service for a national-level healthcare system.
-The chosen architecture style is the microservices, that allows the decoupling of each structural base component from the others, ensuring modularity, and also scalability.
+The chosen architecture style is microservices, that allows the decoupling of each structural base component from the others, ensuring modularity, and also scalability.

 # Architecture Overview